dinasefiani/cucumber-java-skeleton/README.md

 There is a single feature file with two scenarios scenario.
 The scenarios have several steps...

+The feature file can be found in:
+    src/test/resources/io/cucumber/skeleton/login.feature

+The step definitions can be found in:
+    src/test/java/io/cucumber/skeleton/Stepdefs.java

+Finally, the code implementing the feature can be found in:
+    src/main/java/io/cucumber/skeleton/
 ## Get the code

 Git: